On October 31st, 1974, Laura Ann Aime was attending a Halloween party with friends.

 According to investigators, Laura’s attacker beat her, raped her and then strangled her to death.

-Shortly before his execution in January of 1989, serial killer Ted Bundy finally confessed to the crime.
+Shortly before his execution in January of 1989, serial killer Ted Bundy indirectly confessed to the crime by not denying it.

 The lack of clarity surrounding Laura Aime’s case is frustrating.